-Section V Ohmmeter Procedure to Detect Armature Release
+Section IV Ohmmeter Procedure to Detect Armature Release

 When the brake armature cannot be visually observed during brake voltage adjustment, an ohmmeter can be used to determine when the armature disengages.
-One ohmmeter lead should be attached to the armature itself, in a manor not to obstruct the movement of the armature.
+One ohmmeter lead should be attached to the armature itself, in a manor not to obstruct the movement of the armature the other to the machine base.
 The release point can be determined as follows: